adncllng/vmock/src/pages/news/en/next-week-on-the-acts-of-listening-lab.md

 templateKey: news-post
 locale: en
 pageKey: page_newspost
-title: Next week on the Acts of Listening Lab
+title: 'The Third Screen presented in the Acts of Listening '
-date: 1597-03-13T14:09:32.000Z
+date: 1597-03-14T02:09:32.000Z
 description: >-
-  Thanks to Project Someone, the Acts of Listening Lab and the Centre for Oral History and Digital Storytelling for the invitation and support.
+  "This immersive installation serves as a call to action for a more dialogic approach to art and knowledge-making." — Acts of Listening Lab, Concordia University
 ---
 .